 "Civil War 2" trends on Twitter after Trump quotes speculation that impeachment would spark "civil war"

-President Trump said in a tweet that if he is removed from office, a "civil war" might erupt in the United States.
-Mr. Trump was quoting Pastor Robert Jeffress, a Fox News contributor and host, who suggested that impeaching the president would lead to "civil war."
+Donald Trump said in a tweet that if he is removed from office, a "civil war" might erupt in the United States.
+The president was quoting Pastor Robert Jeffress, a Fox News contributor and host, who suggested that impeaching the president would lead to "civil war."

 "If the Democrats are successful in removing the President from office (which they will never be), it will cause a Civil War like fracture in this Nation from which our Country will never heal," Mr. Trump tweeted, attributing the quote to Jeffress.